Delicious Diabetic Sweets

 Valentine’s Day is usually associated with sweets, whether gifted from a loved one, a parent, a friend, a co-worker, or just a little something you buy yourself.
 But if you’re one of the millions of Americans who are trying to eat less sugar, enjoying a box full of chocolates might not be on the agenda.

-Luckily, there are a ton of simple, homemade sweets that are diabetic friendly and delicious!
+Luckily, there are a many simple, homemade diabetic sweets that are carb controlled and delicious!
 Here’s a few recipes to enjoy with your sweetheart, your family, or simply after a long day of work.

 Heart Shaped Cinnamon Oatmeal Cookies -Serves 12

-The smell of cinnamon can help you relax for a night of love or self-care, and it can also help lower your blood sugar levels!
+The smell of cinnamon can help you relax for a night of love or self-care, and may be one of those foods that lower blood sugar instantly!
 A recent study showed that cinnamon powder (Cinnamomum cassia), taken over a 40-day period, reduced mean fasting serum glucose by 18-29 percent, triglycerides by 23-30 percent, LDL cholesterol by 7-27 percent and total cholesterol by 12-26 percent.

 4 Ingredients: 3 large ripe bananas, mashed 1.5 cups of old-fashioned rolled oats 1 tsp of ground cinnamon 1.5 Tablespoon of chia seeds